brianwisti/rgb-brain-hugo/site/content/post/2018/11/using-hugo-data-templates.md

 Hugo [data templates](https://gohugo.io/templates/data-templates/) could fix all that.

-Data templates are written in [card/YAML](../../../card/YAML.md), [card/TOML](../../../card/TOML.md), or *inbox/JSON* format and saved to your site’s `data` folder.
+Data templates are written in [YAML](../../../card/YAML.md), [TOML](../../../card/TOML.md), or *JSON* format and saved to your site’s `data` folder.
 Your data templates and their contents become available to Hugo via the `$.Site.Data` variable.
 Organize your data templates however you like, and make them as complex as you want.

 ## My data template for links